-- Online: - o One 4.5-hour live session, following 1.5 hours of pre-work prior to first session. - o Two weeks of time to prepare and implement a listening circle. - o One 2.5-hour live session to conclude the experience. - Facilitating Listening Circles is also offered as a public event for individuals and small groups to attend with other learners.
+- Online: - One 4.5-hour live session.(1.5 hours of pre-work required prior to the session.) - o Two weeks to prepare and implement a listening circle. - o One 2.5-hour live session to conclude the experience. - Facilitating Listening Circles is also offered as a public event for individuals and small groups to attend with other learners.

-This event considers the use of restorative practices in cases of violence and other traumatic situations.
-We advise participants to consider establishing an emotional support system for themselves while participating in this event.
+This event considers the possible use of restorative practices in cases of violent or traumatic situations.
+We strongly advise facilitators to consult and prepare with the utmost care in these cases.
+Participants and facilitators in these highly sensitive circles are urged to establish an emotional support system plan while participating in this event.